-In the midst of trying to clear up harms or even possible harms, we often find ourselves powerless.
+In the midst of trying to clear up harm or even possible harm, we often find ourselves powerless.

-Sometimes we do not recognize the depth of the hurt we might have caused; sometimes we are not even sure if we caused a harm; sometimes we only realize that we might have caused a harm hours after perpetrating a possible harm; sometimes we feel powerless when others cannot forgive us or talk to us.
+Sometimes we do not recognize the depth of the hurt we might have caused; sometimes, we are not even sure if we caused harm; sometimes, we only realize that we might have caused harm hours after perpetrating possible harm; sometimes, we feel powerless when others cannot forgive us or talk to us.

-In all such cases there is a brief prayer which can prevent us from collapsing under the weight of our burden; a prayer which allows the grace of God (through the Holy Spirit) to work in the hearts of others, to effect eventual reconciliation and peace – “Lord, please make good come out of whatever harm I might have caused.”
+In all such cases, there is a brief prayer that can prevent us from collapsing under the weight of our burden, a prayer that allows the grace of God (through the Holy Spirit) to work in the hearts of others, to effect eventual reconciliation and peace: “Lord, please make good come out of whatever harm I might have caused.”

-Many have been the times when I have found myself in such predicaments.
+Many have been times when I have found myself in such predicaments.